 The Technology: 3D squamous epithelial organoids for personalized and predictive medicine

-This technology describes the composition and tissue engineering method to generate squamous epithelial 3D organoids.
-These organoids, which can be generated in 14 days, mimic native epithelial gastrointestinal physiology and can be used to predict treatment response.
-This technology can serve as an experimental platform to study genetic and environmental factors in the development and progression of diseases occurring in squamous epithelia for specific patients.
+This technology describes a method to generate squamous epithelial 3D organoids, capable of mimicking native epithelial gastrointestinal physiology.
+These organoids can be created within 14 days from patient-derived tissues and provide a predictive platform for personalized medicine.
+This technology can serve as an experimental platform to study genetic and environmental factors in the development and progression of diseases occurring in squamous epithelia for individual patients.

 This technology has been validated with human and mouse tissue.